mautrix/docs/bridges/general/troubleshooting.md

 Python bridges do not have a release cycle, releases will happen randomly.

-## Discord: `Your message was not bridged: 50035: Invalid Form Body` with relay mode
-When using relay mode, the bridge will link directly to your homeserver's media repo for avatars, so it needs to know a public address that Discord's CDN can reach.
-If you use a local address for the normal `homeserver` -> `address` field, you must configure a public address in the `public_address` field.

 ## Media bridging: `GET /_matrix/client/v1/media/download/...: M_UNRECOGNIZED`
 The July 2024 releases of all mautrix bridges added support for authenticated media.
 The September 2024 releases additionally require authenticated media